 The Metaphysical Ukulele is my third short story collection and my sixth book overall.
 I wrote my first short story for it, “Big Books and Little Guitars,” in the summer of 2009.
 It was published in Fjords Review in 2013.
 I worked on the stories on and off from 2009-2014.
 Five of the stories were published in literary journals.
 Two of the stories appeared in anthologies.
 Ig Publishing accepted the book for publication in the spring of 2015.
-It is scheduled to be released on May 10, 2016.
+It was on May 10, 2016.

 Here’s a description of the collection: